 - A member of the ACC Board of Directors who sits on the ACC Board Policy Committee, and will serve as PAC Chair;

 - An additional member of the ACC Board of Directors representing that province;

 - Chamber staff or delegate representative from 1-3 Urban chambers in that province;

 - Chamber staff or delegate representative from 4-5 Rural region chambers in that province;

-- Four (4) business representatives from various business sizes and sectors from across the province (nominated by local chambers);
+- Four (4) business members at large representatives from various business sizes and sectors from across the province (nominated by local chambers);

 - ACC’s VP Policy (and/or CEO) who are the PAC spokespersons;

-There are openings for Business Representatives on the Provincial Advisory Committees.
+There are openings for Business Members at Large Representatives on the PEI Provincial Advisory Committee.
 If you are interested in becoming a member, please contact Brandon Ellis, Senior Manager-Policy for more information.

 Current PAC member lists: